Search Menu

 It is no wonder that we use dogs to sniff out explosives, drugs, and missing people, and this also explains why your puppy is able to smell where you hid the treats.

-Puppies navigate by smell from the moment they are born, when their eyes are closed and their hearing has not developed.
-Dogs even have a special organ on the roof of their mouth, called Jacobson’s organ.
+Puppies navigate by smell from the moment they’re born, when their eyes are closed and their hearing hasn’t developed.
+Dogs even have a special organ on the roof of their mouth, called the Jacobson’s organ.
 Puppies use it to find their mother and her milk, and adult dogs detect pheromones from female dogs in heat or from dog urine.

 “Your puppy sees, hears, and smells the world differently than you do,” says Dr. Klein.
 “This is part of what makes raising a puppy so exciting, and why humans have developed such a special relationship with our canine companions.”

 Some breeds have more developed senses than others.
 Bloodhounds, for instance, have exceptionally powerful noses, while sighthounds like Greyhounds are better at spotting game.
-Learning as much as you can about your puppy’s senses and how he experiences the world is a great way to understand his needs and will help you become a more informed and responsible dog owner.
+Learning as much as you can about your puppy’s senses and how they experience the world is a great way to understand their needs and will help you become a more informed and responsible dog owner.

 https://www.akc.org/wp-admin/admin-ajax.php